 For trendsetting tots (er, parents) who like to roll in style, this trike will be on every Fancy Nancy's wish list.
-Designed in collaboration with Bentley Motors (the wheels are an exact replica of the Bentley Continental GT, and the trike is available in the same colors as the cars), this luxurious stroller trike can accommodate your child from babyhood and beyond.
-And before you scoff at the outrageous price tag, consider that this little gizmo is at once forward & backward facing stroller, a push trike and a pedal trike—with a few phases in between.
-It's pricey ... but it'll last you five years.
+Designed in collaboration with Bentley Motors (the wheels are an exact replica of the Bentley Continental GT, and the kids tricycle is available in the same colors as the cars), this luxurious stroller trike can accommodate your child from babyhood and beyond.
+And before you scoff at the outrageous price tag, consider that this little gizmo is at once a forward and backward-facing stroller, a push trike and a pedal trike—with a few phases in between.
+It's pricey . . . but it'll last you five years.

 For kids ages 6 months to 5 years.

-Best Trike to Grow Into: EZ Fold 4-in-1 Stroll ‘N Trike
+Best Tricycle to Grow Into: EZ Fold 4-in-1 Stroll ‘N Trike

-If you're more bargain than Bentley, Radio Flyer's new EZ Fold 4-in-1 trike will do the job just fine.
-It starts as a push stroller and easily transforms to become a push trike, learn-to-ride trike and a classic tricycle.
-The trike also features a removable wrap-around tray with a cup holder, a rear storage bucket, an adjustable canopy, and a three-point harness for safety.
+If you're more bargain than Bentley, Radio Flyer's EZ Fold 4-in-1 tricycle will do the job just fine.
+It starts as a push stroller and easily transforms to become a push trike, learn-to-ride trike and finally a classic tricycle.
+The set of wheels also features a removable wrap-around tray with a cup holder, a rear storage bucket, an adjustable canopy and a three-point harness for safety.